Every Parent Has Moments

 Yes, it is true that there are some crappy parents out there, making it easy to “see” where this behavior may be coming from.
 However, most parents are good and doing their best.
 Most parents simply want what is best for their child.

 It is also important to point out that many parents of a child with ODD only have one child out of however many they have in total acting out in this manner.
-These parents don’t need our judgement or harsh advice.
+These parents don’t need our judgment or harsh advice.
 They don’t need us walking by and shaking our heads at the lack of control that parent already knows they have.
 They need our support.
 Nothing more, nothing less.

 A couple of great books to read on this subject include The Explosive Child: A New Approach for Understanding and Parenting Easily Frustrated, Chronically Inflexible Children and Raising Human Beings: Creating a Collaborative Partnership with Your Child, both by Dr. Ross Greene.
 Many with younger children find Raising Your Spirited Child: A Guide for Parents Whose Child is More Intense, Sensitive, Perceptive, Persistent, and Energetic by Mary Sheedy Kurcinka to be helpful.